GAlexDark/qualys_cmdb/README.md

-# qualys & cmdb integration
+# Qualys & CMDP integration
 The Qualys and CMDB old integration project.
 This MVP project will be archived.